omkarcloud/dentalkart-scraper/README.md

 ## 🤔 FAQs

-### ❓ What services do you provide?
-A: We specialize in developing professional bots.
-Some of our popular Ready Made Bots, are:

-1. **LinkedIn Messaging Bot**: Connect with thousands of LinkedIn users to promote and sell your products.
-2. **Gmail Email Sending Bot**: Reach out to thousands of people through email to market your products.
-3. **Discord Messaging Bot**: Engage with a large audience on Discord and promote your offerings.
-4. **Reddit Messaging Bot**: Communicate with thousands of individuals on Reddit to showcase your products.
-5. **Instagram Messaging Bot**: Connect with a wide user base on Instagram and promote your brand.
-6. **Realtors Scraping**: Extract real-time home listings from realtors websites.

-In addition, we offer Custom Bot Solutions tailored to your specific requirements.

-Let's discuss your requirements further!
-Feel free to reach out to me at chetan@omkar.cloud.

 ### ❓ The code looks well-structured and organized.
 Most Selenium codebases are messy.
 How did you do it?

 A: I use the Bose Framework, a Bot Development Framework that greatly simplifies the process of creating bots.